When is Brinker International, Inc. (EAT) going to be good investment?

 Brinker International, Inc. (NYSE:EAT) trade information

-Despite being -3.44% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 09 when the EAT stock price touched $52.95- or saw a rise of 8.69%.
-Year-to-date, Brinker International, Inc. shares have moved 15.12%, while the 5-day performance has seen it change 4.38%.
-Over the past 30 days, the shares of Brinker International, Inc. (NYSE:EAT) have changed 2.2%.
-Short interest in the company has seen 5.62 Million shares shorted with days to cover at 2.94.
+Sporting 0.61% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Nov 17 when the EAT stock price touched $51.96- or saw a rise of 1.48%.
+Year-to-date, Brinker International, Inc. shares have moved 21.88%, while the 5-day performance has seen it change 5.87%.
+Over the past 30 days, the shares of Brinker International, Inc. (NYSE:EAT) have changed 8.61%.
+Short interest in the company has seen 4.69 Million shares shorted with days to cover at 2.71.

 Brinker International, Inc. (EAT) estimates and forecasts